As an Amazon Associate I earn from qualifying purchases. Click for details.

 The Spalding Inn in Whitefield, New Hampshire is the kind of location that every ghost hunter dreams of.

-The hotel is owned by ghost hunters Jason Hawes and Grant Wilson (famous for TAPS and the Ghost Hunters TV show) and their families.
+For several years, the hotel was owned by ghost hunters Jason Hawes and Grant Wilson (famous for TAPS and the Ghost Hunters TV show) and their families.

 In addition, parts of the hotel are delightfully haunted.

 I’ve visited the Spalding Inn several times, starting in 2009.

 During those visits, I concluded that it’s similar to Louisiana’s Myrtles Plantation… but perhaps differently haunted.